-Featuring drawings and paintings, this exhibition highlights a range of work by Professor of Art, Richard de Peaux, who will retire from the Gwen Frostic School of Art in the late spring of 2018 after nearly forty years of teaching at Western Michigan University.
+Featuring drawings and paintings, this exhibition highlights a range of work by Professor of Art, Richard de Peaux, who will retire from the Gwen Frostic School of Art in the late spring of 2018 after forty-eight years of teaching at Western Michigan University.
 In his own words, Prof. de Peaux has described how “the simple beauty revealed by ideas and concepts in science and nature remains an important aspect within the subject matter of my work,” continuing that, “to me as a painter, I look at ideas and concepts much like a traditional artist would look at a landscape or still-life.
 Then, I try to paint or make visible what I see and understand by reducing my brush stroke to one or two lines in a colored field.”
 Comparing the process of making visible the invisible, de Peaux situates his practice parallel to quantum theory and the quantum mechanical view which, as Gordon James suggested in his 1969 essay, The Maser, “does not destroy the classical view, but rather adds a new dimension to the classical view.”
 It is from this perspective that Professor de Peaux is deeply interested in expanding the apprehension of reality by portraying the knowledge of nature rather than just nature itself.

 About the artist: